marcolino/farmatime-server/README.md

 ![Express](https://img.shields.io/badge/express-4.17.1-lightgrey?logo=express)
 ![MongoDB](https://img.shields.io/badge/mongoDB-4.4-green?logo=mongodb)

 # Summary
-[acme-server](https://github.com/marcolino/acme-server/) is an open‑source server side project for a general-purpose web app implementing a showcase site, with optional ecommerce (currently using Stripe service for payments), users authentication and handling.
+[acme-server](https://github.com/marcolino/acme-server/) is the server side of an open‑source project for a general-purpose web app implementing a showcase site , with optional ecommerce (currently using Stripe service for payments), users authentication and handling.
-It is strictly coupled with [acme-client], the client project.
+It is strictly coupled with [acme-client](https://github.com/marcolino/acme-client/), the client project.

 # Technology
   ### on the server:
   - node.js
   ### on the client:
-  -
+  - ...

 # Services

 # Dependencies

+## For the server:
+ - node.js
+ - npm
+ - git-crypt

+## For the client
+ - npm

+> Note: for tests we depend on chai 4.*, because it is the last version compatible with CommonJS, and the whole project is CommonJS.

 # Installation
+ - npm install -g yarn
+ - yarn
 ...

+# Configuration

 # Tests Coverage
 [Mocha unit+e2e tests coverage](https://marcolino.github.io/acme-server/coverage/index.html)